|•|| What is a Medicare Part D plan?

 |•|| What do I need to know about my new Medicare card?

-The Centers for Medicare and Medicaid Services (CMS) is mailing new Medicare cards to all 57.7 million Medicare beneficiaries (starting back in April 2018) through April 2019*.
-As noted by CMS, "[t...
+The Centers for Medicare and Medicaid Services (CMS) is mailing new Medicare cards to all 57.7 million Medicare beneficiaries (starting back in April 2018) and will continue through April 2019*.
+As...

 |•|| Why are my medications costing more this year even though I didn't change Medicare Part D plans?